The Impact of the 2014 Hypertension Recommendations From the 8th JNC Committee for the Black Population

 - Centers for Disease Control and Prevention.
 Vital signs: avoidable deaths from heart disease, stroke, and hypertensive disease - United States, 2001-2010.
 MMWR Morb Mortal Wkly Rep 2013;62:721-7.

 - Warwick J, Falaschetti E, Rockwood K, et al. No evidence that frailty modifies the positive impact of antihypertensive treatment in very elderly people: an investigation of the impact of frailty upon treatment effect in the HYpertension in the Very Elderly Trial (HYVET) study, a double-blind, placebo-controlled study of antihypertensives in people with hypertension aged 80 and over.
 BMC Med 2015;13:78.

 - Kishi S, Teixido-Tura G, Ning H, et al. Cumulative Blood Pressure in Early Adulthood and Cardiac Dysfunction in Middle Age: The CARDIA Study.
 J Am Coll Cardiol 2015;65:2679-87.

-Keywords: African Americans, Antihypertensive Agents, Blood Pressure, Clinical Protocols, Confidence Intervals, Coronary Vessels, Diabetes Mellitus, Type 2, Electrocardiography, Expert Testimony, Felodipine, Hypertension, Kidney Failure, Chronic, Life Expectancy, Myocardial Ischemia, Obesity, Perindopril, Renal Insufficiency, Chronic, Risk Factors, Sedentary Lifestyle, Socioeconomic Factors, Stroke, Ventricular Dysfunction, Left, Ventricular Function, Left, Secondary Prevention
+Keywords: African Americans, Antihypertensive Agents, Blood Pressure, Clinical Protocols, Confidence Intervals, Coronary Vessels, Diabetes Mellitus, Type 2, Electrocardiography, Expert Testimony, Felodipine, Hypertension, Kidney Failure, Chronic, Life Expectancy, Myocardial Ischemia, Obesity, Perindopril, Renal Insufficiency, Chronic, Risk Factors, Sedentary Behavior, Socioeconomic Factors, Stroke, Ventricular Dysfunction, Left, Ventricular Function, Left, Secondary Prevention

 < Back to Listings